turbo-addons/Turbo-Shipping-Rules-For-WooCommerce/readme.txt

 No. You can add unlimited custom states and create as many shipping methods as needed for your business.

 == Changelog ==

+= 1.0.1 =
+* Fixed: Security check error when performing bulk actions (Move to Trash, Delete Permanently, Restore) in the States list table.
+* Improved: Nonce verification consistency for better security and smoother admin experience.

 = 1.0.0 =
 * Initial release